Your free e-book!See when it is not worth using Scrum.

 Having all the data on the server in the cloud is convenient.
 Especially in the Fintech industry.
 Everyone can have access to this data in a fraction of a second, they do not have to ask for special permission for access.
 You save time and money again.

 Tracing errors and correcting problems is so important and very often limits the fintech company’s development.

 The rapid development of the financial and insurance industry forces software development of new, effective but often imperfect technologies.
 Fight on several fronts, such as mobile application, web application, dashboard or internal tools requires a huge amount of experience.
 Also proven programmers and a quick response to burning fires.

-The specifics of a good, fast growing company is that it can quickly show MVP (Minimum Viable Product) of its service.
-If fintech company does not do it, the competitors will simply be faster.
-The use of Python&Django technology will allow you to show your client the MVP of project after couple of months.
-Explanation why Python is a great choice for creating Fintech solutions has already been discussed in our previous blog entry.
+The specifics of a good, fast-growing company is that it can quickly show MVP (Minimum Viable Product) of its service.
+If the fintech company does not do it, the competitors will simply be faster.
+The use of Python&Django technology will allow you to show your client the MVP of the project after a couple of months.
+The explanation why Python is a great choice for creating Fintech solutions has already been discussed in our previous blog entry.

 It is also worth looking at the whole project from the perspective of the client and his basic functional requirements.

 A dozen years ago, the finance and insurance industry was quite clumsy and unpleasant.
-A large number of permits was required for each user activity.
+A large number of permits were required for each user activity.
 Simplified procedures ensured comfort and safety.